reskillamericans/website/content/learn-more/phases/phase-1.md

 ## Skills Building

-### (12 weeks)
+### (20 weeks)

-In this phase, we focus on project-based learning: we define a series of projects that you will need to complete in order to demonstrate your mastery of newly-acquired skills.
+Everyone comes to our program from a range of industries and experiences, and we’ve found that your diverse backgrounds can enhance your collective training.
+You will become part of a small group to enhance your learning and to support each other.
+Each learning group will have a TA to provide additional support.
+In this phase, we focus on building skills and learning through exercises and projects.

 <div class="wrapped-boxes">